SMA OBSERVER CENTER

 An SMA Observer Account is required prior to submission of any type of proposal; creation is easy, and should only take a few minutes if you do not already have one.
 Please see instructions on the Log In page.

-Standard Science Proposals: Beginning with the 2011B observing semester, the CfA and the ASIAA use the same time allocation committee (TAC).
+Standard Science Proposals: Semester-based calls for observations up to 200 hrs (SAO)/100 hrs (ASIAA) on source.
+Beginning with the 2011B observing semester, the CfA and the ASIAA use the same time allocation committee (TAC).
 PIs from ASIAA should submit through the ASIAA queue to take advantage of the guaranteed time share of the ASIAA.
 Astronomers proposing for IfA time should submit proposals directly to the IfA, following their independent procedures.
 Proposals from outside institutions should be submitted to the CfA/SAO queue.
 Collaboration between the partner institutions as well as between the partners and other institutions is encouraged.

-Large Scale Science and Key Projects: In addition to standard proposal programs, SMA from time to time offers the opportunity for large-scale projects needing observing time in the range of 100 to 1000 hours.
+Large Scale Science and Key Projects: In addition to standard proposal programs, SMA from time to time offers the opportunity for large-scale projects needing more observing time than available in a standard proposal, up to 1000 hours.
 As a result, if one or more large scale project proposals is successful, the time available for standard projects will be reduced.
 Proposers should refer to Observing Time Available for information regarding ongoing large scale projects in the upcoming semester.

 DDT Proposals: Several nights of Director's discretionary time are reserved for potential unforeseen or extraordinary targets of opportunity and other use.